nicaudinet/nicaudinet.github.io/README.md

 # Nicolas Audinet de Pieuchon

-The Github repository for my personal website and blog.
+The GitHub repository for my personal website.

 The logo was made using generative AI from [stablediffucionweb.com](https://stablediffusionweb.com) with the prompt "Make a